MojosBeans100/CI-MS5-loveplants/README.md

 To deploy this application to Heroku, run the following steps.

 1. Create an account at [heroku.com](https://id.heroku.com/)
-2. Create an app, give it a name - for example ms4spaceport - and select a region
+2. Create an app, give it a name - for example 'loveplants' - and select a region
 3. Under resources search for postgres, and add a Postgres database to the app
 4. Note the DATABASE_URL, this can be set as an environment variable in Heroku and your local deployment (env.py)
 5. Install the plugins dj-database-url and psycopg2-binary
 6. Run pip3 freeze > requirements.txt so both are added to the requirements.txt file
-7. Create a Procfile with the text: web: gunicorn ms4spaceport.wsgi:application for example
+7. Create a Procfile with the text: web: gunicorn ms5loveplants.wsgi:application for example
 8. In the settings.py ensure the connection is to the Heroku postgres database
 9. Ensure debug is set to false in the settings.py file
-10. Add localhost/127.0.0.1, and ms4spaceport.herokuapp.com to the ALLOWED_HOSTS variable in settings.py
+10. Add localhost/127.0.0.1, and ms5loveplants.herokuapp.com to the ALLOWED_HOSTS variable in settings.py
 11. Run "python3 manage.py showmigrations" to check the status of the migrations
 12. Run "python3 manage.py migrate" to migrate the database
 13. Run "python3 manage.py createsuperuser" to create a super/admin user
 14. Install gunicorn and add it to the requirements.tx file using the command pip3 freeze > requirements.txt
 15. From the CLI login to Heroku using the command heroku git:remote -a ms4spaceport
-16. Disable collectstatic in Heroku before any code is pushed using the command heroku config:set DISABLE_COLLECTSTATIC=1 -a ms4spaceport
+16. Disable collectstatic in Heroku before any code is pushed using the command heroku config:set DISABLE_COLLECTSTATIC=1 -a ms5loveplants
 17. Push the code to Heroku using the command git push heroku master
 18. Ensure the following environment variables are set in Heroku